railwayapp/docs/src/docs/overview/about-railway.md

 ## Deploying on Railway

-Simply point Railway to your deployment source and let the platform handle the rest.
+Point Railway to your deployment source and let the platform handle the rest.

 #### Flexible Deployment Sources
 - **Code Repositories**: With or without Dockerfiles.
 Railway will build an [OCI compliant image](https://opencontainers.org/) based on what you provide.